Robbie Robertson (character): Fictional character biography

 Tombstone is arrested and tried, thanks in part to Spider-Man.
 Breaking 20 years of silence, Robbie testifies against his old schoolmate in court.
 The judge, however, is on the Kingpin's payroll and circumstances lead to Robertson having to agree to serve 3 years himself for withholding evidence of the Philadelphia murder.
 Robbie and Tombstone end up in the same cell block, where the hit man makes Robbie's life miserable.
 So broken is Robbie's spirit that he halfheartedly goes along with a jailbreak.
 However, when Tombstone attacks an interfering Spider-Man, Robbie regains his nerve and saves him.
 Robbie and Tombstone fall out of the escape helicopter and land in a river near an Amish farm.

-Things came to a head when Robbie moved to defend the farmer's family from Tombstone, stabbing him with a pitchfork.
+Things come to a head when Robbie attempts to defend the farmer's family from Tombstone, stabbing him with a pitchfork.
 Stunned by this, Tombstone backs off.
 While Tombstone has not abandoned his murderous ways, he has officially called off his vendetta on Robbie.
 Robbie receives a pardon and resumes work at the Daily Bugle.

-After Peter's "coming out", Robbie reveals he knew Peter was Spider-Man and stands up to J. Jonah Jameson after all the years about his treatment to Peter/Spider-Man.
+After Peter reveals his secret identity to the world in Civil War, Robbie reveals he knew Peter was Spider-Man and stands up to J. Jonah Jameson after all the years about his treatment to Peter/Spider-Man.
 Unable or unwilling to admit that he had gone too far in his hatred of Spider-Man, Jameson fires Robertson.
 However, he rehires him shortly after.

-During the "Brand New Day" storyline, where all knowledge of Peter Parker's marriage to Mary Jane has been erased by Mephisto and Spider-Man's secret identity has somehow been removed from the minds of everyone in the world, Jameson suffers a heart attack brought on by arguing with Peter Parker, and the Bugle is bought by Dexter Bennett, who turns it into a scandalous, muck-raking rag.
-Robbie, though disapproving, decides to stay, hoping Bennet will get better.
+In Spider-Man: One More Day and Spider-Man: Brand New Day, Jameson suffers a heart attack and the Bugle is bought by Dexter Bennett, who turns it into a scandalous, muck-raking rag.
+Robbie, though disapproving, decides to stay, hoping Bennet will improve.
 He soon realizes that is not going to happen, particularly after learning the DB was indirectly responsible for the death of several people shown on their paper from one of their scandals and resigns.
 Robertson becomes the editor for Ben Urich's newspaper, Front Line.

 Sometime after the DBs destruction, Jameson, as the Mayor of New York City, cashed in the DB shares he acquired from Bennett and gave the money to Robbie Robertson.
 Jameson asked Robertson to remake Front Line (which itself was on hard times) into the new Daily Bugle.

-After Phil Urich is exposed as the new Hobgoblin, to protect the Daily Bugle's reputation, Robbie benches Ben Urich until this situation blows over and fires Phil's ex-girlfriend Norah Winters.
+After Phil Urich is exposed as the new Hobgoblin, to protect the Daily Bugles reputation, Robbie benches Ben Urich until this situation blows over and fires Phil's ex-girlfriend Norah Winters.
 During the later Goblin coup of New York, Ben attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula, but when Robbie is discovered in the area, Phil believes that Ben was trying to set a trap and delivers a serious injury to Robbie before Spider-Man appears.

+Robbie Robertson later tells his employee Krys Crossman that his word game app has been removed from the Daily Bugle's website until it is debugged.
+In response, Crossman blames Spider-Boy and becomes Puzzle Man.